Can aquatic therapy relieve back pain?

-Aquatic therapy is a conservative, non-surgical form of physical therapy used to treat back pain.
-Aquatic therapy incorporates warm water, exercise, and whirlpools to relieve pain and pressure on joints and muscles.
-Water therapy also can help improve range of motion and muscle suppleness.
-Aquatic therapy is gaining acceptance in the medical community as an accepted treatment for chronic pain sufferers.
+Aquatic therapy is often used as a conservative treatment option for people with back pain.
+It incorporates warm water, exercise and whirlpools to relieve pain and pressure on joints and muscles.
+The therapy can also help improve range of motion and muscle suppleness.
+Aquatic therapy is gaining acceptance in the medical community as an effective treatment option for patients with chronic back pain.

-- Decrease swelling of joints and improve circulation, which are both effects brought on by the hydrostatic pressure of the water.
+- Decrease joint swelling and improve circulation, which are both effects brought on by the hydrostatic pressure of the water

 Aquatic therapy is not for everyone.
-People with conditions that may be exacerbated by warm water immersion – such as fever, infection, or incontinence – should not participate in aquatic therapy.
+People with symptoms that may be exacerbated by warm water immersion, such as fever, infection or incontinence, should not participate in aquatic therapy.
 As with any new therapy or exercise program, be sure to check with your physician before you begin to make sure the program is right for you.
-Your physician can refer you to a reputable practitioner in your area.
+Your physician can also refer you to a reputable practitioner in your area.